Rostroraja texana

-The roundel skate or Texas clearnose skate (Rostroraja texana) is a species of cartilaginous fish in the family Rajidae.
+Rostroraja texana, the roundel skate or Texas clearnose skate, is a species of cartilaginous fish in the family Rajidae.
 It is found in the Gulf of Mexico, Southeast Florida and the Yucatan Peninsula.

 Description

-The disc of the roundel skate is diamond-shaped.
-The short rounded snout has a clear area of skin on either side.
+The disc of the roundel skate is diamond shaped.
+The short, rounded snout has a clear area of skin on either side.
 The rest of the dorsal surface is an unblotched chocolate brown colour, although sometimes there are darker patches.
 A pair of distinctive dark eyespots with pale pink rims lie on either side of the middle of the dorsal surface (these may confuse potential predators).
 A row of thorns runs along the midline of the back, but there are no venomous spines.
 The medium-length tail has a short dorsal fin near its tip and a small caudal fin.
 Males become mature at about 5 years old at a length of about 44 cm, while females are mature a year later at a length of about 53 cm.